open-telemetry/opentelemetry-demo/README-Instana.md

 oc new-project otel-demo
 ```

-In OpenShift, make sure you have sufficient privileges to run the pods in the namespace (this step my be no longer necessary as the demo containers can now run as non-root):
+In OpenShift, also make sure you have sufficient privileges to run the pods in the namespace (this step my be no longer necessary as the demo containers can now run as non-root):
 ```sh
 oc adm policy -n otel-demo add-scc-to-user anyuid -z default
 ```